-There are still a lot of people (including doctors) sceptical about this kind of testing.
+There are still a lot of people (including doctors) skeptical about this kind of testing.
 It is a very new area (when taking into account the influence of these two fields).
-Therefore, there hasn’t been enough tests and experience yet to statically find what is true and not true.
-This is due to the variety of symptoms as well as the differing effects the medications have on individuals.
+Therefore, there haven’t been enough tests and experience yet to statically find what is true and not true.
+This is due to the variety of symptoms as well as the different effects the medications have on individuals.
 In order to be precise, it is necessary to have a large number of diagnosed cases of the same pathology, which are comparable and have been treated differently under study conditions.
 Subsequently, it is evaluated whether there are differences in the success achieved between the two groups, and the probability that this is simply due to chance.
 The greater the difference between the groups and the greater the number of homogeneous cases treated, the greater the probability of finding a difference, even if it is small.

 What do you need to submit prior to an IM Map?

-- Completed medical history about you, your partner and your families
+- Completed medical history about you, your partner, and your families

 - A detailed summary of all cycles including: